Month 12, Day 18, Friday 12:30 a.m.

 Animals were said to be sensitive to both magic and intent, though tests had been rather inconclusive.
 With her Will activated, Sebastien took a while to examine her own feelings of benevolence toward the sprites, and her surety that they were in danger.
 She tried to push all of that feeling into her Will, to let it carry her desire to communicate.
 “I don’t want to hurt you,” she whispered.
 “You are not safe.
 I want to take you to a new nest.
 It will be warm and dry there.
 You can trust me.”

-The adult sprite glared and buzzed at her only harder at first, but Sebastien kept pushing her thoughts into her Will, simplifying them into pure emotion.
+The adult sprite glared and buzzed even harder at first, but Sebastien kept pushing her thoughts into her Will, simplifying them into pure emotion.

 When she reached out a second time, the sprite struggled a bit in her scarf-covered hand, but not as viciously as before.
 Sebastien fumbled out her little vial of honey from her vest pocket, clumsily opened it with her free hand, and offered it to the sprite.